Product Design Case Study • Complex Financial UX • Trust-Heavy Workflow Design

 The final model introduced communications at every $100 accrual, auto-charge at $250, and suspension at $1000 if payment failed.
-I translated that strategy into journey mapping, communications planning, wireframes, and recovery states customers could actually understand.
+My role was to translate that strategy into a coherent customer experience through journey mapping, communication logic, payment and suspension states, and implementation-ready design artifacts.

 Journey map

-Journey map showing how the roaming experience changes from passive billing to proactive intervention.
+Journey map showing how the roaming experience shifts from passive billing to proactive intervention.

 Roaming notification